 If you are dissatisfied with the way in which the department has handled your personal or health information you can request an internal review of such conduct.
 A request must be in writing and addressed to the department using the internal review application form (PDF 178.41KB).

-If you want to access or amend your own personal or health information you can go directly to the business centre responsible for the information.
-You can contact the Schools and Community Senior Information Officer on 02 9561 8999 for assistance in identifying the relevant business centre or complete a request form, available from this site, and lodge it with the business centre.
-Requests for access to your personal information can also be made to the department's Information Access Unit.
+If you want to amend your own personal or health information you can complete and send a privacy application for amendment form directly to the business centre responsible for the information.
+Contact the Schools and Community Senior Information Officer on 02 7814 1530 for assistance in identifying the business centre you should send the form to.

 Other related information